 The world is in a bit of a weird place right now.
 A deadly pandemic is ravaging our societies and lives, while the rest of us are forced to shelter in place and work from home.
 Stores were closed, bars were shuttered – nothing is as it should.

 On the automotive front though, things are a little less chaotic.
 The onslaught of EV’s (electric vehicle) has been going on for quite a while now as you know, even though electrified cars lack federal, state and even local government incentives, the market has been rather responsive, booming perhaps even.
 Which is encouraging to say the least.

 Despite that, the local EV infrastructure is growing rapidly year upon year, from coast to coast.
-More can still be done.
-The hope is that Australia rises the ranks and takes its place amongst other forward-looking nations and embrace the EV as a more than just zero-emissions mobility but rather as a way of preserving the environment.
+More can still be done though.
+The hope is that Australia rises up through the ranks and takes its place amongst other forward-looking nations and embrace the EV as a more than just zero-emissions mobility but rather as a way of preserving the environment.

 There is a small influx of electrified models worldwide, ranging from mild-hybrids to battery electric vehicles to fuel cell electric vehicles, entering the market from 2021 onwards.
 However, not all are destined for the Australian market (yet).

 We’ll get into that one at another time, for now we’d like to show you every new electric car that will be on sale locally this year.
 Mind you, it’s a living list and we will be updating it as and when we know something new.
 Here’s what to expect.

 - Lexus UX300e